The ACI policy model

 Relations and Policy Resolution

-containment (parent-child) relations.
+share containment (parent-child) relations.
 MO relations are established between the

 source MO and a target MO in one of the following two ways:

-MO domain name (DN).
+on the target MO distinguished name (DN).

-defines a relationship based on the target MO name.
+A named relation defines a relationship based on the target MO name.

 The dotted lines in